100559155/MLA-Final-Project/README.md

 ### April Porter (100554572), Lucia Enriquez (100559155), and Filimon Keleta (100559040)

 ## Task 1: Text Preprocessing and Vectorization
+The file "movie_scraper.py" is the code we used to generate the dataset.
+The file "5kmovies.csv" includes the name, ratings, and reviews of every movie we used.

 We now explore the use of Natural Language Processing (NLP) techniques to understand patterns in user reviews of over 5,000 movies.
 The goal was to investigate whether textual sentiment and content could reliably explain or predict the numeric movie ratings.
 Several vectorization strategies were used to convert review texts into numerical form, followed by a correlation analysis to understand the strength of their relationships with the rating.
 The analysis takes a comprehensive approach: we preprocess the reviews, test different text vectorization strategies (e.g., BoW, TF-IDF, Word2Vec, LDA), and evaluate their effectiveness in terms of correlation with the user-assigned movie ratings.
 "The textual sentiment and structure of a movie review contain enough information to reflect or predict the reviewer's numeric rating."
 We posited that: